 A weight belt or a weight vest.
 Push-ups, pull-ups and dips will quickly get too easy as you get stronger.
 In order to keep progressing in them, you will need to add additional weight.
-Since you already have the plates, a chain belt is the obvious choice for the pull-ups and dips, but you may still need a weight vest for push-ups (we’ve put together a guide for choosing the best weight vest for you).
+Since you already have the plates, a chain belt is an obvious choice for the pull-ups and dips, but you may still need a weight vest for push-ups (we’ve put together a guide for choosing the best weight vest for you).

 A dip station (or a portable dip bar).
 This goes hand in hand with the pull-up station.
 Dips, just like pull-ups, are among the best exercises you can do.
 When you can do a few of them with some added weight, your arms won’t’ look small anymore.

 A foam roller and lacrosse balls.
 No, we won’t be playing lacrosse: these balls are incredibly useful for myofascial release, which is a fancy term for rolling your muscles, finding knots and working them out.
 This is incredibly useful and speeds up recovery, helps prevent injury and sometimes just feels good to do.
 The foam roller is used for the same purpose, just on the bigger muscles, while the lacrosse ball if for those harder-to-reach ones.